-Everything about Chateau Mont Thabor Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Chateau Mont Thabor Chateauneuf du Pape, Rhone wine producer with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 The estate took its name from Don Prenety, who was inspired by the Illumines of Avignon in the early 1800’s.
 The Illumines found the idea for the name from mountains located in Galilee, Israel.
 Prior to becoming a winery, Mont Thabor was used as a combination of a mystic retreat and a hotel.
 The modern era at Chateau Mont Thabor starts with the 2000 vintage.

 Chateau Mont Thabor Vineyards, Wines, Winemaking